Mbilima Organic

 • On delivery, the cherries are inspected and sorted by hand to ensure only the very ripest cherries are processed.
 Farmers do the selecting, and receive the highest income from the ripest, healthier fruit.
 The remainder of their crop still gets purchased by the co-op, at a lower price, to be processed and sold for the internal market.

-• Cherry is then sorted by weight (and any floaters are removed) by a Pinhalense machine that the washing station staff affectionately have named the ‘Umupolisi’ (police person).
+• Cherry is then sorted by weight using a Pinhalense machine, with any floaters are removed.
 By using a machine, rather than a clerk, Dukunde Kawa are more transparent with contributing growers about which fruit gets processed.
-Coffee is then pulped on the same day – usually in the evening – using a mechanical pulper that divides the beans into three grades by weight, with the heaviest, A1, usually having the highest cup quality.
+Coffee is then depulped using a mechanical pulper that divides the beans into three grades by weight, with the heaviest, A1, usually having the highest cup quality.

-• As with most washing stations in Rwanda, women do the majority of hand-sorting.
+• After pulping, the coffee is pre-washed, graded again using floatation channels that sort the coffee by weight, and left to ferment overnight for around 12–18 hours.
+The following day, wet parchment is the washed a second time and left to ferment for a further six hours — with the goal of removing as much mucilage as possible without using machinery that may accidentally crush or damage the beans.
+As with most washing stations in Rwanda, women do the majority of hand-sorting.
 This takes place in two stages – on the covered pre-drying tables and on the drying tables.
 Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively ‘wet sorted’ under shade for four hours.
 The idea is that greens (unripe beans) are still visible when the beans are damp, while the roofs over the tables protect the beans from the direct sunlight.

-• Next, the beans are moved onto the washing station’s extensive raised drying tables (‘African beds’) for around two weeks, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or defective beans.
+• Next, the beans are moved onto the washing station’s raised drying tables for around two weeks, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or defective beans.
 During this period the coffee is also turned several times a day by hand to ensure the coffee dries evenly and consistently.

-• After reaching 11-12% humidity, the coffee is then transported to Dukunde Kawa’s purpose-built warehouse prior to final dry-milling and hand sorting at the cooperative’s dry mill.
+• After reaching 11-12% humidity, the coffee is then transported to Dukunde Kawa’s purpose-built warehouse prior to final dry milling and hand sorting at the cooperative’s milling facilities.

 • Located in Ruli, Dukunde Kawa’s dry mill has the capacity to process one full container of coffee a day — and combines the use of technology with meticulous hand sorting to ensure only the best beans are bagged.
 Before being loaded for export, Rwanda’s National Agricultural Export Development Board also inspects and samples the prepped parchment.